Le36/EzCompiler/README.md

     docker build -t ezcompiler .

-This command builds a Docker image named my-compiler based on the instructions in the Dockerfile.
+This command builds a Docker image named ezcompiler based on the instructions in the Dockerfile.
 It includes the backend server, the compiler, and the built frontend.